-Call Member Services at 1-855-878-1784 (TTY 711), Monday through Friday from 8 a.m. to 8 p.m. local time for more information.
+Call Member Services at 1-855-878-1784 (TTY: 711) for more information.
 Both Member Services and Amerigroup STAR+PLUS MMP's website can give you the most up-to-date information about changes in our network pharmacies and providers.